achaykovsky/fluidSimulation/README.md

 1. Still working on the piling up.
 2. Added forces arrows

+## 28th Week:
+1. Changed the algorithm for the SPH
+2. Fixed it to pile up.

 # SPH Summary
 The summary is based on the article that is attached [here.](https://people.cs.clemson.edu/~dhouse/courses/817/papers/mueller03.pdf)